Administration🔗

 Verity can be configured to support client certificate authentication.
 This operates in a "lockdown" mode that meets US DoD requirements.
 It does impose strict access requirements on all transports in the systems and demands client certificates for all users, devices, and external application access.

 Branding is where you apply custom business branding to your Verity application as it is shown in the browser.
-The Branding section is available in Admin/Branding
+The Branding section is available in Administration/Branding

 Settings🔗

-Settings is accessed from Admin/Network/Settings and lets you configure the following:
+Settings is accessed from Administration/Network/Settings and lets you configure the following:

 - vNetc Address on Management VLAN